ShapeNet/shapenet-viewer/README.md

 After registering the path to your local ShapeNet, you can display models by running one of the following commands:

       load model <modelId>
+      load model 3dw.1a04e3eab45ca15dd86060f189eb133
       load model random
       load model random 3dw chair

+Note that the bicycle synset comes from `yobi3d`, and to display a model from the bicycle synset you would do

+      load model yobi3d.0Ap5HKn9y3
+      load model random yobi3d bicycle

+We do not currently have textures for the `yobi3d` models.

 You can also load models directly from the file system or the web using